Killswitch Engage: Lineup changes and Alive or Just Breathing (2001–2004)

 The band immediately started to search for a replacement vocalist and found Howard Jones of Blood Has Been Shed.
 Jones disliked the band's sound when he first heard it.
 He commented, "I was like, 'Meh.'
 I come from hardcore and dirtier metal, and Killswitch sounded so clean.
 But the more I listened to it, I realized there's some really good songs here".
 After hearing about Leach's vocal problems, Jones contacted the band and was accepted as the replacement.
 Philip Labonte of All That Remains tried out for lead vocals but lost to Jones, who had to quickly memorize seven songs for his debut at the 2002 Hellfest.
+Bleeding Through vocalist Brandan Schieppati says that both he and James Hart of Eighteen Visions were also asked to try out for the band in 2002, though Hart has contested this, saying "I don't think it's true.
+I remember it being talked about that they needed a new singer [but] neither of us lived on the East Coast...
+I was never like asked to try out or join the band and I don't think he was either."